reekKiE/CompleteSuicideManual-En/English/chapter_3.md

 She wrote in her diary two days before committing suicide:

 > I can't get along with others.
 I have a weird personality and I don't have any friends. ...
 I can't see the future, and I can't find a job.
 (Being bullied) ...
 Nothing.
-I don’t want to do it anymore.
-Everything is so strenuous, I have no strength, and I’m very tired.
+I don't want to do it anymore.
+Everything is so strenuous, I have no strength, and I'm very tired.

 This was probably the suicide note she meant to leave behind.